maciejrybaniec/eslint-config-architower/README.md

 ## Development

-At first make a copy of this repository and install all dependencies using `pnpm`:
+First make a copy of this repository and install all dependencies using `pnpm`:

 ```bash
 git clone git@github.com:ArchiTower/eslint-config-architower.git